 Number of doses | 1 dose | 3 to 4 doses | 1 dose with boosters every 2 to 3 years |

-7 years | 2 years |
+Duration of protection | > 4 years | 7 years | 2 years |

-50% to 80% | 50% to 80% |
+Effectiveness | 79% to 85% | 50% to 80% | 50% to 80% |

 TYPHIBEV, manufactured by Biological E, was prequalified by WHO in late 2020.
-It is administered in a single dose and approved for children over six months of age.
-Clinical studies show that it is safe when given at 9 months of age concurrently with measles vaccine, and its immune response profile is similar to that of Typbar TCV.
-Nepal introduced TYPHIBEV into its routine immunization program in 2022, aiming to reach 7.5 million children in its introduction campaign.
+It is administered in a single dose and approved for children six months of age and older.
+Clinical studies show that it is safe and has an immune response profile that is similar to Typbar TCV.
+This vaccine can also be safely co-administered with other routine childhood vaccines including measles-rubella, yellow fever, meningococcal A, polio, and human papillomavirus vaccines.

 World Health Organization recommendations and Gavi support